Tanger Factory Outlet Centers (NYSE:SKT) Updates FY 2022 Earnings Guidance

-Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $1.73-$1.79 for the period.
+Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $1.73-$1.79 for the period.
 The company issued revenue guidance of -.

 Analyst Upgrades and Downgrades

-Separately, Compass Point decreased their price target on shares of Tanger Factory Outlet Centers from $23.00 to $21.00 and set a buy rating for the company in a research note on Wednesday, June 22nd.
+Several research firms have commented on SKT.
+Evercore ISI raised their price objective on Tanger Factory Outlet Centers to $17.00 in a research report on Monday.
+Compass Point cut their price objective on Tanger Factory Outlet Centers from $23.00 to $21.00 and set a buy rating on the stock in a research report on Wednesday, June 22nd.

 Hedge Funds Weigh In On Tanger Factory Outlet Centers